zarroboogs/fiber-saveutil/README.md

   Ouran High (Kasumi)
   ```

-  Equipping any one of these will result in a soft-lock since the _Raidou Kuzunoha Costume & BGM Special Set_ was cut from the PC version - you'll need to use a mod to restore them.
+  Equipping any one of these will result in a soft-lock since the _Raidou Kuzunoha Costume & BGM Special Set_ was cut from the PC version - you'll need to use a [mod][6] to restore them.

 - Loading a save that was converted from PS4 without an associated `param.sfo` file should still work, however saves will appear like this in the load menu:

   ![x][5]

-## Decrypting PC Saves
+### Decrypting PC Saves

 - To decrypt a PC save: